entrepeneur4lyf/kwaak/README.md

 - Quacking terminal interface
 - As fast as it gets; written in Rust, powered by Swiftide
 - Agents operate on code, use tools, and can be interacted with
+- View and pull code changes from an agent; or have it create a pull request
 - Sandboxed execution in docker
 - Python, TypeScript/Javascript, Java, Ruby, and Rust